-My free PC Tips newsletter has been published for more than three years.
+My free PC Tips newsletter has been published for more than ten years.

 It has always provided valuable computer tips and up to date news on the latest happenings in the tech world.